brookin8/brookin8.github.io/_posts/2017-10-01-JavaScript Testing and APIs.markdown

 ### **APIs**

 API stands for 'Application Programming Interface.'
-In my prior life (pre-coding), when a developer would start mentioning API interactions, this is where I would get overwhelmed.
-But really, all that an API is doing is making it easier for one software component to get exactly the data it needs in exactly the format it needs from another software component.
+Essentially all that an API is doing is making it easier for one software component to get exactly the data it needs in exactly the format it needs from another software component.

 In the example we used this week, our website that we built needed to get refreshed weather data from another website (we'll call the 'weather website') on a daily basis.
 Our website was always going to need the same data points: general outlook, temperature, precipitation, etc. In fact, most websites that use the weather website are looking for exactly the same thing.

 In anticipation of this, the weather website has set up an API that is standard, predictable, and easy to interact with.

-When you send an XML HTTP Request for it's data, it expects a zipCode input from you (to tell it what city you would like weather for).
-This zip code usually goes in a specific spot in the URL you send, and can be manipulated with JavaScript using a variable for zip code.
+When you send an XML HTTP Request for it's data, it expects a Zip Code input from you (to tell it what city you would like weather for).
+This zip code usually goes in a specific spot in the URL you send, and can be manipulated with JavaScript using a variable.

 Example: [http://api.openweathermap.org/data/2.5/weather?zip=<**zipcode**>&us&appid=c9b81efe12b3ffd7f55a54235d37c77a](http://api.openweathermap.org/data/2.5/weather?zip=<**zipcode**>&us&appid=c9b81efe12b3ffd7f55a54235d37c77a)

-The http ([//api.openweathermap.org/data/2.5/weather?](//api.openweathermap.org/data/2.5/weather?)) will always be the same, and the piece representing that the city is in the US and an ID for the account I created for the website ([&us&appid=c9b81efe12b3ffd7f55a54235d37c77a](&us&appid=c9b81efe12b3ffd7f55a54235d37c77a)) will also always be the same.
-But the zipcode piece will change depending up on your request.
+The http ([//api.openweathermap.org/data/2.5/weather?](//api.openweathermap.org/data/2.5/weather?)) will always be the same, as well as the piece representing that the city is in the US and an ID for the account I created for the website ([&us&appid=c9b81efe12b3ffd7f55a54235d37c77a](&us&appid=c9b81efe12b3ffd7f55a54235d37c77a)) The zipcode piece will change depending up on your request.

 When you submit this request, the weather website will send back a JSON file with all of the data you need.
 This format will be the same no matter what you zip code you put in.

-For example (You can see this by either going to the URL you send the request, too, or opening your developer tools in Google Chrome and viewing the console):
+For example (You can see this by opening your developer tools in Google Chrome and viewing the console, as long as you have a JSON viewer CHrome extension installed):

 {
   "coord": {